 Sites to See-Vegas

-First Time Visit when Walking Without a Car
+Las Vegas Walking and Without a Car

 1. See the Venetian Hotel first; it is 11-minute walk from the Flamingo.
 This is a five-star hotel where you can enjoy fine food, shopping, and take a gondola ride through the middle of the complex.
-The genre is Italian and patterned after the Venice.
+The genre is Italian and patterned after Venice.

 2. Keep walking North, up the strip for 13 minutes, and visit the Wynn.
 This is another five-star hotel especially noted for its beautiful floral garden.